bvbohnen/X3_Customizer/Documentation.md

       * include_xrm_fixes
         - Bool, if True then the Medusa Vanguard is patched if found and in the form set by XRM.
 Default True.

+ * Remove_Khaak_Corvette_Spin

+    Requires: None

+      Remove the spin on the secondary hull of the Khaak corvette.
+The replacement file used is expected to work for vanilla, xrm, and other mods that don't change the model scene file.

  * Simplify_Engine_Trails